top of page

 Rights Holders

-The Indigenous Leadership Table (ILT) plays a leadership role in SD57.
-The ILT is comprised of representatives from the Local First Nations of the ancestral lands with which we live, work, play and service.
-The ILT fosters democratic participation and equity through collaborative community-driven decision making, co-design and co-implementation of decisions around planning, governance and budgeting.
+The Indigenous Education Council (IEC) plays a leadership role in SD57.
+The IEC is comprised of representatives from the Local First Nations and Indigenous Partner Organizations of the ancestral lands with which we live, work, play and service.
+The IEC fosters democratic participation and equity through collaborative community-driven decision making, co-design and co-implementation of decisions around planning, governance and budgeting.

-The Indigenous Education Partner Group (IEPG) is comprised of representatives from local Indigenous organizations to: gather voice, ensure community plays a leadership role, support the implementation of decisions, provide community organization and advocacy, co-design and promote community forums, co-design and co-implement solutions and decision making.
+The Indigenous Education partners with community groups to gather voice, ensure community plays a leadership role, support the implementation of decisions, provide community organization and advocacy, co-design and promote community forums, co-design and co-implement solutions and decision making.

 Modern Laptop